What Happens When People Stop GLP-1s — GLP-1 Data Series

 Chen Y, et al. "Follow-up after tirzepatide discontinuation (SURMOUNT-CN)."
 Life Metabolism.
 2025;4(5):loaf024.
 DOI: 10.1093/lifemeta/loaf024

 Weintraub M, et al. (NYU Langone).
-"Weight regain after GLP-1 RA discontinuation in a real-world cohort."
-Presented at Obesity Week 2025.
-(Optum Market Clarity data, n=18,228) obesityweek.org
+"Weight change after GLP-1 discontinuation in US patients living with overweight/obesity or diabetes."
+Presented at Obesity Week 2025, November 5, 2025.
+(Optum Market Clarity data, n=18,228 discontinuers from 1.2M cohort) obesityweek.org

 Lundgren JR, et al. "Healthy Weight Loss Maintenance with Exercise, Liraglutide, or Both Combined (S-LiTE)."
 NEJM.
 2021;384:1719–1730.
 DOI: 10.1056/NEJMoa2028198